cnlab/megameta/README.md

 Cross-validation strategies are described in the relevant study sections.

-* Details of the pipeline and examples of the configuration are detailed [here](doc/cnlab_pipeline.md)
+* Examples of the configuration are detailed [here](https://github.com/cnlab/megameta/tree/master/use_example)